All electronics nowadays are using Printed Circuit Boards (

 The production guidelines are usually the core of every successful supplier.
-Of course, component suppliers with a long and strict guideline come with a higher cost, but the quality can be ensured.
+Of course, component suppliers with long and strict guidelines come with a higher cost, but the quality can be ensured.
 Make sure that they train their new employees as per their guidelines.

 Make sure that they have a policy for replacing a failed component and their services are customer friendly.

 Take your time and investigate, in order to know better the quality inspection scheme they are using.
 You should select a component supplier that can perform in-house testing so it will be easy to find a resolve any issues before the shipment is made.
-Printed circuit board component testing should always be a first priority to your component supplier.
+Printed circuit board component testing should always be the first priority of your component supplier.